Mike-Honey/hackathons/CSDC/README.md

 - Is Weighted: **weighted**
 - Is Smoothed: **smoothed**

-This allows a minimal set of visualisation pages to cover all the complexity of the dataset.
+This allows a minimal set of visualization pages to cover all the complexity of the dataset.
 The audience can use interactive "Slicers" e.g. to instantly switch between smoothed and raw signal results, switch or compare Signals and so on.

 Some sets of the survey signals are understood to be ["Likert scale"](https://en.wikipedia.org/wiki/Likert_scale), and can be considered together.
 For example there are 4 questions that categorise whether the respondent is worried they are ill with COVID-19